-Total claimant attorney fees jumped by almost 49 percent from 1987 to 1991.
-However, the total of \$19.2 million in 2007 was about 90 percent of the total in 1991.
-Fees in 2007 included \$841,000 at reconsideration, \$9,647,000 at hearing, \$746,000 at board review, and \$7,621,000 for CDAs.

-Lump-sum settlements (CDAs and disputed claim settlements) have accounted for a growing share of total claimant attorney fees, rising from 25 percent in 1989 to more than 60 percent since 1996.
+Total claimant attorney fees reached a high of \$22.2 million in 2009.
+These fees included \$662,000 at reconsideration, \$11,295,000 at hearing, \$778,000 at board review, and \$9,164,000 for CDAs.
+Lump-sum settlements (CDAs and disputed claim settlements) have accounted for a growing share of total claimant attorney fees, rising to 67 percent of all claimant attorney fees in 2009.

 In 2007, SB 404 made two additions to assist claimants and their attorneys in recovering costs and fees.
-First, the legislation allows an administrative law judge, board, or court to order payment for a claimant's reasonable expenses and costs for records, expert opinions, and witness fees.
-Second, if an injured worker signs an attorney fee agreement, and the attorney was instrumental in obtaining additional compensation or settling a worker's claim, then the administrative law judge, board, or court may grant the attorney a lien on additional compensation or proceeds from a settlement.
+First, it allows an administrative law judge to order payment for a claimant's reasonable expenses and costs for records, expert opinions, and witness fees.
+Second, if an injured worker signs an attorney fee agreement, and the attorney was instrumental in obtaining additional compensation or settling a worker's claim, the administrative law judge may grant the attorney a lien on additional compensation or proceeds from a settlement.